 Landmark legislation enacted on September 30, 1996 provided a new framework for U.S. immigration law.
-IIRIRA15 amended the INA to provide for a whole new structure to address entry, exclusion, deportation, and admission.
+The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA)11 amended the Immigration & Nationality Act (INA) to provide for a whole new structure to address entry, exclusion, deportation, and admission.
 (See § 1.3 for a discussion of how deportation and exclusion worked in proceedings that began before this legislation took effect.)